markstaylor/MFRC522-python/README.md

 ## Example Code

-The following code will read a tag from the MFRC522
+The following code will read a Mifare Classic tag from the MFRC522

 ```python
 from time import sleep